-Canon’s XA25 is a high-definition, dual-recording format camcorder designed specifically with the action-obsessed professional in mind.
+Canon’s XA25 is a high-definition, dual-recording format camcorder explicitly designed with the action-obsessed professional in mind.
 The XA25 may be light in weight, but it certainly isn’t short on features; it was designed to run and gun with the best of them.

 It doesn’t matter if you’re sneaking into the most inaccessible locations or army crawling through hordes of paparazzi to get to the next news story; the XA25’s excellent recording capabilities and minuscule size make it the ideal shooting companion, no matter what you’re doing.